 If you're updating copy on your website and want to make sure it's optimized for organic search, read our guide to SEO copywriting with a human touch.

 This time of year, it's imperative that your Google Shopping campaigns are up and running smoothly.
 Google Shopping campaigns allow you to land at the top of the page within very valuable real estate, with a visual representation of your product for high-intent searches—i.e. people who are in the market for your particular product.
 Since launching in 2012, Google Shopping has rapidly become the single most effective way to sell retail products via paid search, and we’ve helped clients yield returns of up to 600% on the platform.
 Google’s Smart Shopping campaigns take it a step further, supplementing classic Google Shopping ads with results based on predicted user intent.

 Let’s assume you’ve covered your paid media basics: you’ve got goals and benchmarks in place, you’re doing some retargeting, and you’re chugging along with search and social marketing.
 It’s time to take it to the next level.
 First, consider implementing dynamic display ads, which have a 9% higher click through rate and a 37% higher conversion rate than traditional static banners.
+Consider additional paid media channels, like TikTok, which allows you to run custom ad catalogs of products to vast audience segments—in addition to the rocketship of organic potential.
 Finally, take a close look at your paid social media strategy—are you following our 7 tips for boosting your reach and engagement?

 If you sell products that customers purchase more than once, we highly recommend launching a great rewards program, with both loyalty and referral elements.
 Developing a strong community around your brand will allow your business to grow sustainably through repeat customers and their networks, and rewards programs are great for increasing customer retention, building loyalty, and growing your business organically.
 Learn more about our approach and consider launching your program in time for the holidays!